zvdy/kubectl-ai/README.md

 # Troubleshoot issues
 kubectl-ai -quiet "double the capacity for the nginx app"

+# Using OpenAI instead of Gemini
+kubectl-ai --llm-provider=openai --model=gpt-4.1 -quiet "scale the nginx deployment to 5 replicas"
 ```

 The `kubectl-ai` will process your query, execute the appropriate kubectl commands, and provide you with the results and explanations.